deepset-ai/haystack-home/content/blog/level-up-rag-with-speaker-diarization/index.md

 ## Code explanation

 Let’s see now how to build an application with speaker labels using Haystack and AssemblyAI.
-In this Colab notebook, you will find the code if you’d like to get started quickly.
+In this [Colab notebook](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/using_speaker_diarization_with_assemblyai.ipynb), you will find the code if you’d like to get started quickly.

 [Haystack](https://github.com/deepset-ai/haystack) is an open-source Python framework for building production-ready LLM applications.
 It provides the tools needed to implement an end-to-end application and comes with the [AssemblyAI integration](https://haystack.deepset.ai/integrations/assemblyai) that allows you to incorporate transcription, summarization, and speaker labeling for audio data into your pipeline.
+For more, check out [Haystack documentation](https://docs.haystack.deepset.ai/docs/intro).

 We will use haystack as well as [assemblyai-haystack package](https://pypi.org/project/assemblyai-haystack/) for this application.
 Install all required packages using pip.